Most people know dashboards are important. What they don’t know is how easy it is to mess up the UX design.

 For example, if we’re designing a dashboard for a consultant who’s often out of the office, we have to make sure the mobile version offers them all of the functionality they need.

 Or when we designed an application for riverboat captains (yes, that happened) we knew they had to keep their eyes on the river as well as use the application.
 We made the buttons massive so they couldn’t miss them.

 People don’t like to think about it, but most of their work happens as a repeating series of tasks.
 These are what we call workflows.

 By speaking directly with users and stakeholders, or by observing users at work, we document each step in each workflow (which differs from persona to persona) and visualize the most important patterns.

 After mapping the totality of the user’s workflows, we can design the dashboard to prioritize the next step for the most important tasks, saving everyone tremendous mental energy by making every task more intuitive.

 It’s difficult to emphasize just how important it is to do your homework before doing any design.

 Here’s our very own Scott Carothers describing a dashboard project he worked on:

 “We (the business) assumed that users of an application wanted to see certain metrics that our users ultimately cared very little about.
-So we conducted over 10 users interviews to that uncovered the meat of what our users really wanted to see.
+So we conducted over 10 user interviews to uncover the meat of what our users wanted to see.